GHCamille/blablattractiveness/README.md

 ⚠️ We've actually chosen 24 cities because #20 is Saint-Denis, on La Réunion, so it will not be able to collect routes connecting it to another city of the top 25.
 We therefore have 552 routes only.

+⚠️ Actually less because the API request was blocked.
+One trip = one request.
+We deleted cities that are too close to other big cities.

 <p align="center">
 <img src="https://github.com/GHCamille/blablattractivity/blob/master/Pictures/blabla_shortlisted_cities.jpg" width="500" height="447">
 </p>